 HOW TO SERVE A SUBPOENA ON AT&T

-It is highly important to address the subpoena to the appropriate AT&T Legal Entity.
-AT& T’s different subsidiaries have different compliance centers that are to process subpoenas.
+It is important to address the subpoena to the appropriate AT&T Legal Entity.
+AT& T’s subsidiaries have different compliance centers that process subpoenas.
 For example, AT&T Mobility, LLC would render subpoenas to the National Compliance Centre, and AT&T Wireless (AW) would levy it upon the National Subpoena and Court Order Compliance Centre (NSCC).
-Both of these centers are a team of specialized, wireless subpoena and court order compliance professionals who are tasked with providing law enforcement, officers of the court, Public Safety Answering Points, and other legal contacts with customer service in the wireless industry.
+These centers are a team of specialized wireless subpoena and court order compliance professionals tasked with providing law enforcement, court officers, Public Safety Answering Points, and other legal contacts with customer service in the wireless industry.
 These Centres respond to all subpoenas, search warrants, and court-ordered requests nationwide for wireless customer records.

 It is important to include a full description of the information requested using the same wording as the online form whenever possible for requested account information.
-This would be relevant for sensitive information like that of the subscriber or their usage records and timeframes for outgoing calls.
-The information required should be specific and include a complete listing of target telephone numbers including area code as well as an electronic method for return of records produced.
+This would be relevant for sensitive information like the subscriber or their usage records and timeframes for outgoing calls.
+The information required should be specific and include a complete listing of target telephone numbers, including area code, as well as an electronic method for the return of records produced.
 This return method is acceptable whether it is an email address or fax number.
 Upon levying the legal process, it is necessary to use the corresponding AT&T legal entity/affiliate fax number.
-For process Service and fax, it is also possible to use the ‘online tool’ for certain requests in order to expedite them.
+For process Service and fax, it is also possible to use the ‘online tool’ for certain requests to expedite them.

 HOW DOES AT&T COMPLY WITH FREEDOM OF INFORMATION ACT REQUESTS